 To the whites, add cream of tartar, salt and vanilla and beat till soft peaks form.

-Now, add sugar by the tbsp and beat further till the whites are stiff and peaky.
+Now, add sugar by the tablespoon and beat further till the whites are stiff and peaky.
 An electric beater works best for this.
 There s really no substitute for cream of tartar in a meringue cookie for anything else will change the taste a slight bit.

 Once the whites are whipped, preheat the oven to 120 C for 10 mins.